Pass/No Pass Grading

 Pass can be used for IGETC (even in English and Math).

 The UC system will allow 14 units of the 60 transferable units to be graded Pass/No Pass.
-Some colleges/universities and some departments require letter grades for prerequisite courses.
+Some colleges/universities and departments require letter grades for prerequisite courses.
 The CSU campuses have no uniform limitations on Community College transfer courses graded Pass/No Pass.
-Check the specific catalog.
+Check the specific catalog for additional answers.

-Complete the Pass/No Pass Petition (available in Admissions & Records and at www.sbcc.edu/forms).
-Take the completed petition to your instructor for approval.
-After your instructor signs and dates your Pass/No Pass Petition, you must return it to Admissions & Records for processing.
+Complete the Pass/No Pass Petition available in Admissions & Records and at www.sbcc.edu/forms.
+Take the completed petition to your instructor or counselor for approval.
+After your instructor or counselor signs and dates your Pass/No Pass Petition, you must return it to Admissions & Records for processing.
 Be sure to submit it prior to the last day to petition for Pass/No Pass.
-Check the Academic Calendar at www.sbcc.edu/classes/.
+Check the Student Calendar for that date at www.sbcc.edu/calendar.

-Students enrolled in online classes should send an email requesting the Pass/No Pass grading option to their online instructor.
+Students enrolled in online classes should send an email requesting the Pass/No Pass grading option to their online instructor or counselor.
 Plan ahead.
-Send your request early so that your online instructor has adequate time to review, approve and forward your request to Admissions & Records prior to the deadline noted on the academic calendar at www.sbcc.edu/classes/.
-The online instructor, if approving the Pass/No Pass, forwards the students email with the instructors approval to email@example.com including the course subject code and number, the CRN (course reference number) and the full student name and K (ID) number.
+Send your request early so that your online instructor or counselor has adequate time to review, approve and forward your request to Admissions & Records prior to the deadline noted on the academic calendar at www.sbcc.edu/calendar.
+The online instructor, or counselor, if approving the Pass/No Pass, forwards the students email with their approval to firstname.lastname@example.org including the course subject code and number, the CRN (course reference number) and the full student name and K (ID) number.

 Requests for Pass/No Pass that are received or submitted after the deadline will not be processed.